usc-cs/md_template/install.md

 You will need to do a pull on the `bits.usc.edu:www/docs/md_receiver` repo.
 Use `sudo git pull`.

-You will also need to add `ptzbot` with write access to your website repo.
+You will also need to add `ptzbot` with write access to your website repo.  the bot account used is defined in `github_account.json`

 ### Make your changes as usual